UNCLASSIFIED (U)

 (3) (U) Marriage Records:

-(a) (U) Marriage Certificates: If the applicant is or has been married, they must obtain an original or certified copy of the marriage certificate of every marriage.
+(a) (U) Marriage Certificates: The applicant must obtain an original or certified copy of the marriage certificate of every marriage if the applicant is or has been married.

 (b) (U) Marriage Termination: If the applicant was previously married, they must obtain evidence of the termination of every prior marriage.
 The evidence must be an original or certified copy of a final legal divorce decree, death certificate, or annulment papers.